NPE Team Data Policy for the EU

 I. What kinds of information do we collect?

 To provide Tests, we must process information about you.
-The types of information we collect depend on which Tests you engage with and how you use them.
-You can learn how to access and delete information we collect by visiting the settings, options, or equivalent menu, in individual Tests (see also section VII below).
+The types of information that we collect depend on which Tests you engage with and how you use them.
+You can learn how to access and delete information that we collect by visiting the settings, options or equivalent menu, in individual Tests (see also section VII below).

-Things others do and information they provide about you.
-We also receive and analyze content, communications and information that other people provide when they use our Tests.
-This can include information about you, such as when others share or comment on a photo of you, send a message to you, or upload, sync or import your contact information.
+Things that others do and information they provide about you.
+We also receive and analyse content, communications and information that other people provide when they use our Tests.
+This can include information about you, such as when others share or comment on a photo of you, send a message to you or upload, sync or import your contact information.

 Device attributes: information such as the operating system, hardware and software versions, battery level, signal strength, available storage space, browser type, app and file names and types, and plugins.

-Device operations: information about operations and behaviors performed on the device, such as whether a window is foregrounded or backgrounded, or mouse movements (which can help distinguish humans from bots).
+Device operations: information about operations and behaviours performed on the device, such as whether a window is foregrounded or backgrounded, or mouse movements (which can help distinguish humans from bots).

-Device signals: Bluetooth signals, and information about nearby Wi-Fi access points, beacons, and cell towers.
+Device signals: Bluetooth signals, information about nearby Wi-Fi access points, beacons and mobile phone masts.

 Network and connections: information such as the name of your mobile operator or ISP, language, time zone, mobile phone number, IP address, connection speed and, in some cases, information about other devices that are nearby or on your network.